 If you’re looking for additional guidance, here are some great Functional Medicine doctors that are open minded to both conventional medical treatment and alternative strategies:

 I wish everyone seeking to improve their health the best of luck.
-I also want to point out that we are all bio-chemical individuals, so what works for me may not be best for you.
+I also want to point out that we are all biochemical individuals, so what works for me may not be best for you.
 Please, make sure to listen to your own body and trust what it tells you.